Access Law in the Electronic Age

 Applying that language to e-courts around the nation, Morgan’s ruling would call for an electronic inbox much like the wooden inbox that used to sit on the clerk’s counter.
 The e-inbox, often called a press queue, would provide access “on the same day on which the complaint is filed.”

-And the e-inbox is clearly “practicable” because a lot of state courts have put one in place, throughout the state of New York and in a series of California courts in San Jose, Monterey, Fresno, Bakersfield and Los Angeles, the biggest court in the nation.
+And the e-inbox is clearly “practicable” because a lot of state courts have put one in place, throughout the state of New York and in a group of California courts in San Jose, Monterey, Fresno, Bakersfield and Los Angeles, the biggest court in the nation.

 TEXAS